 Fishing is permitted year-round twenty-four (24) hours a day in any waters of this state except as otherwise provided by Commission regulation for specific areas, streams, lakes, or portions thereof.
-Exceptions are listed with the regulations for each drainage area 1-5.
+Exceptions are listed with the regulations for each drainage area on Area 1 Regulations.

-Specified waters may be closed to all fishing because of an emergency upon forty-eight (48) hours notice.
+Specified waters may be closed to fishing because of an emergency.

 Except as otherwise provided, fish shall only be taken or fished for with a maximum of two (2) rods or poles, with lines and hooks attached and the angler in attendance.
 No line may have more than three (3) single hooked devices attached.
 It is legal to use hand lines, set lines, poles, or tip ups when fishing through the ice and the angler is in attendance.

 Internal organs, eggs, eyes, fins, and skin of game fish are the only portions that may be used legally as bait.
 Any part of nongame fish may be used as bait.
-The use of bait may be restricted on specific waters as described in the Areas 1-5 Regulations.
+The use of bait may be restricted on specific waters as described in the Area Regulations on Area 1 Regulations.
 Use or possession of bait is prohibited in areas or on waters where fishing is permitted by the use of artificial flies and lures only.
 Corn may be possessed and used as bait in all waters where fishing with bait is permitted.